Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Then you can load these points as a new layer in the QGIS canvas
 - Try the same query with other patches ( like 15716, 22883, 22754 )

 You can use QGIS styling capabilities to display the Z value of the points.
-Go to the styling window of the generated layer, and setup a graduated style using as an expression the z value of the geometry : `z($geometry)`.
+Go to the styling window of the generated layer, and setup a graduated style using as an expression the z value of the geometry: `z($geometry)`.

-Corresponding project : `boulder_12_3doslandiacom_vpi.qgz`
+Corresponding project: `boulder_12_3doslandiacom_vpi.qgz`

 Now we do the same with the intensity value.
 We use the `PC_Get(pt pcpoint, dimname text)` function to get the intensity value in our query.
 Run and style it using a graduated style on the intensity value.